-The school is well-organised and well-run and provides a safe, student focussed educational environment.
+The school is well-organised and well-run and provides a safe, student focused educational environment.
 Parents are very happy with the school.
 The school is in an exciting phase of transitioning to a 7 to 12 College.
+These facts are supported by the results of our TTFM survey.